-Eliza won first price and audience choice in the prestigious national Brian Law Competition (National Capital Opera Society, 2015), and was the first place winner of the Artist’s Diploma category at the OMFA Provincial Finals (RCM, 2006).
-She appeared twice as a finalist in the Canadian Opera Company Centre Stage Competition (2014/15), receiving high praise from audience and reviewers alike, and competed as a finalist for the Ryan Opera Centre, with the Lyric Opera of Chicago (2015).
-From the University of Toronto, Eliza was the recipient of numerous awards and scholarships including the Gretta Kraus Award for excellence in Lieder, the Douglas Bodle Graduating Award for Oratorio, the Ruber Mercer Opera Fellowship, and the Mary Morrison Award for vocal excellence.
+In competition, Eliza won first prize and audience choice in the prestigious Brian Law Competition (National Capital Opera Society), and was the winner of the Artist's Diploma category at the OMFA Provincial Finals (Royal Conservatory of Music).
+She has also appeared as a finalist in the Canadian Opera Company Centre Stage Competition and for the Ryan Opera Center at the Lyric Opera of Chicago.

-She is an alumnus of training programs with Opera Theatre of Saint Louis, Opera Lyra Ottawa, Highlands Opera Studio, Queen of Puddings Music Theatre, Tapestry New Opera, St.Andrews by the Sea, and the Victoria Conservatory, and has appeared in masterclasses with Sondra Radvanovsky, Marlena Malas, Steuart Bedford, Stephen Lord, Warren Jones, Michael Schade, and Edith Wiens.
+She holds a Bachelor of Music and Master of Music in Opera from the University of Toronto, and is an alumna of training programs with Opera Theatre of Saint Louis, Opera Lyra Ottawa, Highlands Opera Studio, Queen of Puddings Music Theatre, Tapestry New Opera, Contemporary Opera Lab, St. Andrews-by-the-Sea, and the Victoria Conservatory.
+She has appeared in masterclasses with Sondra Radvanovsky, Marlena Malas, Steuart Bedford, Richard Margison, Stephen Lord, Warren Jones, Michael Schade, and Edith Wiens.

 Donna Anna - Don Giovanni, Mozart